Leaving OVO: Here’s what to do

 1. Sign up to another supplier online or over the phone

 Find a new supplier and make the switch.
-Before you leave us, make sure you’re not in debt – and double check whether or not you have to pay an early exit fee (see more about this below).
+Before you leave us, make sure you don’t owe us any money – and double-check whether or not you have to pay an early exit fee (see more about this below).

 You get a 10-day window to give your opening meter readings.
 It begins 5 days before your switch date, and finishes 5 days after.
 We really recommend sending us those readings too, to help your switch run as smoothly as possible.

 Your new supplier will then send off your readings to be validated by the central database that all suppliers use.